dart-lang/language/working/static metaprogramming/intro.md

 `StatefulWidget` and `State` subclasses.

-There are other patterns in Flutter like this that are commonly applied to widget classes but require Flutter users to write a lot of repetitive code.
+There are other patterns in Flutter like this that are commonly applied to widget classes but require Flutter users to write a lot of repetitive code, such as the `dispose()` method which needs to do any required cleanup of widget state (removing listeners, calling custom `dispose` methods on fields, etc).
 Metaprogramming could enable the Flutter framework to express these patterns more tersely and with less chance for user error.